brcolow/lambda-java-runtime/README.md

 # About

-This custom AWS Java runtime make it easy to specify any JDK version (including pre-releases published by the [AdoptOpenJDK](https://adoptopenjdk.net/) project) and makes deploying the runtime to AWS as easy as running `mvn install`.
+This custom AWS Java runtime makes it easy to specify any JDK version (including pre-releases published by the [AdoptOpenJDK](https://adoptopenjdk.net/) project) and makes deploying the runtime to AWS as easy as running `mvn install`.
 The runtime uses the [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html) utility of the Java Platform Module System to create a stripped-down (lean) build of the JDK.
 It also uses